SaaS is heating up.

 Chatbots and Messaging-as-a-service

 Chatbots and messaging integrations have been creating a lot of buzz lately, but their true potential has yet to be unlocked.
 While chatbots may revolutionize UI/UX, they may also change the way software services are provided.
-As messaging bots and service integrations grow in sophistication, so will their value skyrocket as companies are able to provide services with very little overhead, just a bot and a messaging app.
+As messaging bots and service integrations grow in sophistication, so will their value skyrocket as companies are able to provide services with very little overhead, just a bot, and a messaging app.

 Integration of Everything

 With so much moving to the cloud, there is a danger that all the information and applications won’t play nicely together.
-That has been a problem in the past for cloud users, but as more developers get to play with open source APIs and integrations, more software will be able to fetch data from different sources and will work in conjunction with other services.
+That has been a problem in the past for cloud users, but as more developers get to play with open-source APIs and integrations, more software will be able to fetch data from different sources and will work in conjunction with other services.
 This results in a more convenient, more effective cloud infrastructure for everyone.

 Internet of Things

 There’s a lot of talk about IoT (Internet of Things) these days, and we’re still seeing how this booming technology trend will integrate with SaaS.
 Since IoT devices are web-connected and depend on being able to produce and share a lot of data, it only makes sense to build their infrastructure on the cloud.
-Companies are currently in an arms race to see who can build the best IoT cloud infrastructure to power Smart Homes, business, and eventually driverless cars.
+Companies are currently in an arms race to see who can build the best IoT cloud infrastructure to power Smart Homes, businesses, and eventually driverless cars.